Parthib Gogoi: Indian Arrows

 Prior to the 2020–21 season, Parthib was announced as part of I-League side Indian Arrows, the development team for the All India Football Federation.
 He scored a goal against Aizawl.

 NorthEast United

 On 5 September, NorthEast United signed Parthib from Indian Arrows on a multiyear deal.
+On 4 August, Gogoi scored his first senior hat-trick against Shillong Lajong in the Durand Cup, in a 4–0 win.

+On 6 October 2023, Gogoi scored the opener from a long ranger in their 1–1 tie with debutant Punjab at the Jawaharlal Nehru Stadium in Delhi.

+International career

+Gogoi was part of Shanmugam Venkatesh managed India U20 national team during their campaign in 2022 SAFF U-20 Championship.
+In that edition, they clinched title defeating Bangladesh 5–2 in final.
+He also made it to the team's 2023 AFC U-20 Asian Cup qualification squad.

 Personal life

 Gogoi hails from Assam’s Nazira, a town situated in the district of Sivasagar.
 His elder brother Pragyan Gogoi is also a professional footballer.